makeralchemy/work-status-indicator/README.md

 The work status can be seen in the Particle app by selecting the Photon running the workstatusindicator code and going to the variables tab.
 The current values of the variables are displayed:
+- *last_status* is the penultimate status
+- *version* is the version of the workstatusindicator firmware
 - *work_status* is the current status being displayed by the lamp
-- *last_status* is whatever the status was before the current the status
-- *version* is the version of the workstatusindicator firmware

 <table>
 <tr><td>